 I remember at the end of the interview they asked if I had any questions and I think to their surprise I asked who was the distributor on the film?
 And they said Universal Pictures.
 I got goose bumps.
 That was the studio I went to as a child with my parents and became interested in filmmaking.
 To me, as a child, the Universal Studios tour was a big of a thrill as going to Disneyland.
 After we spent a day there, I wanted to go back and retake the tour.
 Of all the studios in Hollywood, I was really fascinated by Universal and especially their back lot.
 Later when I was in college and attended the School of Cinematic Arts at the University Of Southern California, their summer internship program was primarily at one studio - Universal Studios.
 And once again, here I was at the door of my first major job and it was a Universal Picture.
 Who says dreams don't come true.

 By the time I had driven 2 hours back home, there was a message on my answering machine that informed me that I had the job.
 Brian and Randy would both later joke with me that I had the job due to nepotism.
 They were apparently impressed that Chris, who was only 16 at the time, would take the time to call and recommend me for the film - That if Chris trusted me that they could as well with their million dollar stars - I was hired into the Transportation Department as a Driver.
-Randy Peters, the Transportation Coordinator was my immediate boss.
+Randy Peters, the Transportation Coordinator was my immediate supervisor.

 It was great to have such a respected role model like Randy Peters to work for and to learn from due to his wealth of experience (Top Gun / Transformers series of films / Gladiator / Spider-Man and many more).
 At one point, they needed someone to spend a few days in the production office so I volunteered as most of the drivers did not want to be off set.
 I wanted the chance to see how a professional film production office handles it's day to day duties in supporting a film company including observing the role of the production manager first hand.